 There’s plenty to look forward to for racing fans towards the end of March, with the Lincoln Handicap at Doncaster signalling the return of the domestic flat season.

-The biggest race of them all though comes not on these shores but over in Dubai on Saturday, as Meydan plays host to its Dubai World Cup card, headlined by the $12 million big race itself.
+The biggest race of them all though comes not on these shores but over in Dubai, as Meydan plays host to its Dubai World Cup night, headlined by the $12 million big race itself.

 Dubai World Cup Course Map (Dirt Course)